Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 (Most users should have installed it from their browser's extension page, in which case nothing has to be done).

+Finally, notice that this website contains a search bar!
+If you have a problem at any point, you may find the solution by searching for it.

 ---

 # Installing the Card
 There are two ways of installing the card: